zhangbuzhang/zhangbuzhang.github.io/_pages/about.md

   - /about.html
 ---

-I am an Assistant Professor in the College of Computer Science at National University of Defense Technology (NUDT).
-I received my Bachelor and Ph.D. degree at NUDT in 2017 and 2023 respectively.
+I am an Assistant Professor in the College of Computer Science at National University of Defense Technology (NUDT), where I received my Bachelor and Ph.D. degree in 2017 and 2023 respectively.
 I am a visiting Ph.D. student at University of Illinois at Urbana Champaign from 2019 to 2020.

-I teach computer-related courses and conduct research in the field, striving not to be swept away by the fast-paced technological revolution.
+I teach CS-related courses and conduct research in the field, striving not to be swept away by the fast-paced technological revolution.
 I have broad research interests in software systems.
 To be more specific, my goal is to build reliable and efficient software systems by leveraging traditional methods (configuration management, software testing) and intelligent approaches (AI4SE).

 News
 ======